Discovery RE® in DetailDetailed medium-term planning for religious education for ages 3-11

 Need more detail?

-No Problem! – We’ve prepared a FREE handy USB Inspection Stick containing introductory videos, sample planning and other interesting and helpful material, so you can better understand what Discovery RE (3rd Edition) has to offer your school.
+No Problem! – You are welcome to view online sample materials including an introductory video, download sample planning and other helpful material, so you can better understand what Discovery RE (3rd Edition) has to offer your school.